aldreth/tarrant.org.uk/_posts/2005-06-24-kitchen-finished.md

 tags: []
 comments: []
 ---

-<p>Dave has been here since Monday, working away with me in the kitchen.</p>
+Dave has been here since Monday, working away with me in the kitchen.

-<p>Floor's down, hob installed, skirting board and door frame fitted and painted.</p>
+Floor\'s down, hob installed, skirting board and door frame fitted and painted.

-<p>In fact, all is finished.
-Mandy has come up today and we now have a restful weekend with them ahead of us.</p>
+In fact, all is finished.
+Mandy has come up today and we now have a restful weekend with them ahead of us.